Tips for using WordPress

 - Plug ins are not always cached, which is not efficient for the browser.

-This is a clean HTML page specifically designed to work with WordPress.
+This is a clean HTML page specifically designed to work with WordPress (or Joomla, Drupal, Magento).
 It is built from scratch and so is more expensive.
-However, it does not have the heavy load of extra code required to run the themes and plugins embedded in the off-the-shelf templates.
+However, it does not have the heavy load of extra code required to run the themes and plugins stuffed into the off-the-shelf templates.